-First, the user identifies their study area, which should be defined by watershed boundaries and could include multiple watersheds, a single watershed, or a subwatershed.
-Ecological management goals for the study area should then be specified.
-These goals express the specific objectives that ecological flow criteria are intended to achieve.
+First, the user identifies their study area, which should be defined by watershed boundaries and could include multiple watersheds, a single watershed, or a subwatershed.3 Ecological management goals, which can be broad or qualitative in nature, for the study area should then be specified.
+An assumption under the Framework is that the protection of general stream ecosystem health will always be an overarching ecological management goal and that maintenance of ecosystem functions associated with each of the functional flows components will be required.
+However, ecological management goals can also express more specific objectives that ecological flow criteria are intended to achieve.
 For example, goals may include supporting the habitat and life history requirements of native fish species or maintaining freshwater macroinvertebrate communities in good condition.
-When developing goals, the user should address regulatory requirements for listed species and water quality, but should also consider the need to sustain general ecosystem health in rivers through the maintenance of functional flows.
+When developing goals, the user should also address legal requirements for listed species, water quality, or other biological objectives expressed in applicable policies and regulations.